 10. Antrel Rolle, Giants

-Not a bad list, I don't think, although it does make you wonder why the Redskins didn't have a better year.
+Not a bad list, I don't think, though it does make you wonder why the Redskins didn't have a better year.

 Anyway, a couple of notes on the (very informal) voting:

 A couple of people said they wanted to vote for Quintin Mikell but didn't because they felt like he's a sure thing to be gone from the Eagles and is therefore not technically "in the division."
-I believe Mikell would have fared better (say, seventh or eighth?) if he'd been under contract.
+I believe Mikell would have fared better (say, 7th or 8th?) if he'd been under contract.